You’re the clump of blackened spruce

 46 Canadian poetry collections to watch for in spring 2023 —CBC Books

-Ilnu Nation member Marie-Andrée Gill grew up on the Mashteuiatsh reserve in the Saguenay-Lac-Saint-Jean region in Quebec, home to the Pekuakamishkueu community.
+Marie-Andrée Gill is a member of the Ilnu Nation and grew up on the Mashteuiatsh reserve in the Saguenay-Lac-Saint-Jean region in Quebec, home to the Pekuakamishkueu community.
 She is the acclaimed author of three French-language poetry collections from La Peuplade: Béante, Frayer, and Chauffer le dehors.
-Two of her books have been translated into English by Kristen Renee Miller, including Spawn (2020) and Heating the Outdoors (forthcoming in 2023).
+Two of her books have been translated into English by Kristen Renee Miller, including Spawn (2020) and Heating the Outdoors (2023).
 A doctoral student in literature, Gill’s research and creative work focus on the decolonial project of writing the intimate.
 She hosts the award-winning Radio-Canada podcast “Laissez-nous raconter: L’histoire crochie” (Telling Our Twisted Histories), which “reclaims Indigenous history by exploring words whose meanings have been twisted by centuries of colonization.”
 Gill’s work has been nominated for many awards, including the Governor General’s Literary Award for Poetry, and she is a three-time recipient of the Salon du Livre Prize in Poetry.
 She has also won two Indigenous Voices Awards, including the Best Published Poetry in French prize for Chauffer le dehors.
 Also in 2020, Gill was named Artist of the Year by the Quebec Council of Arts and Letters.

 Kristen Renee Miller is the executive director and editor-in-chief for Sarabande Books.
 A poet and translator, she is a 2023 NEA Fellow and the translator of two books from the French by poet Marie-Andrée Gill: Spawn (2020) and Heating the Outdoors (2023).
 Her work can be found widely, including in POETRY, The Kenyon Review, and Best New Poets.
 She is the recipient of fellowships and awards from the Foundation for Contemporary Arts, AIGA, the John F. Kennedy Center for the Performing Arts, the Gulf Coast Prize in Translation, and the American Literary Translators Association.
 She lives in Louisville, Kentucky.